-- Organizers of community sports activities are responsible for limiting the number of individuals that can gather in a shared space, in accordance with the Governor’s Executive Order on gathering size limits, currently set at 50 people indoors and 100 people outdoors, or fewer if distancing rules cannot be accommodated.
-(Updated 9/1/20)
+- Organizers of community sports activities are responsible for limiting the number of individuals that can gather in a shared space, in accordance with the Governor’s Executive Order on gathering size limits.
+(Updated 11/6/20)

 - If a space cannot accommodate the gathering limit without complying with the six-foot distancing requirement, occupancy in that space must be limited to allow for such compliance.

-- Require individuals to wear a face covering when physical distancing is difficult to maintain, per CDC recommendations and pertinent Executive Orders from the Office of the Governor.
+- Require individuals to wear a face covering, per CDC recommendations and pertinent Executive Orders from the Office of the Governor.
+(Updated 11/6/20)

 - Unless the governing body for your sport has a specific recommendation regarding plastic face shields, do not wear them in place of a face covering given potential safety risks.

-- Face coverings should be worn by coaches, staff, officials, and spectators as much as possible.
+- Face coverings must be worn by coaches, staff, officials, and spectators.